joaounicap003/projeto-party-game/README.md

 Primeiras funcionalidades implementadas:

-1º Disponibilidade de um tutorial, e um objetivo claro, no inicio do minigame.
+1º Disponibilidade de um tutorial, e objetivo, no inicio do jogo.

 2º Movimentação do personagem dentro do minigame.

 3º Inclusão de inimigos no minigame.

-4º Score no fim do minigame.
+4º Score no fim do jogo.
 <br/>
 <br/>
 <br/>